EricThomson/mandelviews/readme.md

 # mandelviews
+Mandelbrot viewer:

+![mandelbrot set][./docs/images/mandelviews_example.jpg]

+Currently implements calculation of mandelbrot set in pure Python, visualization in matplotlib.

-Mandelbrot viewer that follows the guidelines set out at the CCN template:
+Repo built following the guidelines set out at the CCN template:
  https://github.com/flatironinstitute/ccn-template

- Implements calculation of mandelbrot set in pure Python, visualization in matplotlib.

 For more details on construction of the Mandelbrot set using the escape time
 algorithm:
 https://complex-analysis.com/content/mandelbrot_set.html